 Semester Grade-point Average.
 For purposes other than retention, all grades are included in the calculation.
 For retention purposes, activity and remedial courses are excluded from the calculation.
-These courses remain on the transcript identified with an ampersand (&).
+These courses remain on the transcript with a notation that they are excluded from the GPA.
 Graduation and Retention Grade-point Averages.
 All courses in which a student has a recorded grade are included in the calculation, excluding any courses repeated (with an original grade of "D" or "F") or reprieved and excluding remedial courses and physical education activity courses.
 (See "Academic Forgiveness.")